Technics SL-PG390 Mods

 Next is an intermodulation test with 19kHz plus 20kHz both at -12dB.
 The 1kHz intermodulation product is at -100dB relative to the 20kHz component.

 Next an oscilloscope trace showing a 1kHz 'square wave'.
 This doesn't look very square, but this is about what we should expect if the square wave has all components up to 21kHz included with correct amplitude and phase, and all higher frequency components completely removed.
+It is sometimes suggested that a result with flat tops and rounded corners is in some way better, but to achieve that I believe it is unavoidable to add phase nonlinearity in the audio band.
+The only benefit would be if subsequent stages were unable to handle the peak levels, which are slightly higher with the 'ringing', but this should never be a problem in any competent design.

 The PG590 has better THD specifications than the PG390, reduced from 0.007% to 0.004%.
 Looking at the circuit diagrams, this would make a great 'spot the difference' competition.
 They are almost identical, but having opened up the 390 I see that the very helpful manufacturer has used the same board for all three models and marked the locations of unoccupied holes with part numbers and notes about which models those parts are used in.
 That suggests a good starting point for an upgrade.